Table of Contents[Hide][Show]

 Phase 2: Research Specific Posts & Identify Gaps

-Step 1 – Assess Your Target Keyword & Build a List of Terms
+Step 1 – Assess Your Target Keywords & Build a List of Terms

 Now that you have honed in on which old blog posts to update, take a look at your target keyword for each post.
 Is it still the best choice?